mikeraab/dockerVM/README.md

 <img src=images/2017-03-21_09-23-52.jpg />

-**Congratulations, you have a working VM with the latest Docker Engine installed**
+**Congratulations, you have a working VM with the latest Docker Engine installed and have run your first container**

-At this point, you can do other things with your VM to add convenience.
+> At this point, you can do other things with your VM to add convenience.

 * Install Guest Additions CD Image (when the VM is running, access this under Devices from the menu VirtualBox menu bar):